-- 6. Under section 158(4), I may grant an exemption if I have received a written exemption application and I am satisfied that it is in the national interest to do so.
-Section 158(5) states that in determining the national interest, I may consider Australia's defence or security or a national emergency. - 7.
+- 6. Under subsection 158(4), I may grant an exemption if I am satisfied that it is in the national interest to do so.
+Subsection 158(5) states that in determining the national interest, I may consider Australia's defence or security or a national emergency. - 7.
 I considered that the exemption will enable bushfire preparation, response and recovery activities to be undertaken by the State to respond in a timely way to the current bushfire emergency.
-The application of the normal assessment and approval requirements of Part 3 of the EPBC Act may hinder the critical bushfire preparation, response and recovery actions due to the time it would take to undertake the normal EPBC assessments and approvals. - 8.
-I decided to grant the exemption under subsection 158(3) because I was satisfied that given the national emergency arising from the bushfires it was in the national interest that all of the provisions of Part 3 (other than 21, 22A, 24D, 24E, 27B and 27C) of the EPBC Act not apply in relation to the action described above.
+The application of the normal assessment and approval requirements of Part 3 of the EPBC Act may hinder the critical bushfire preparation, response and recovery actions due to the time it would take to undertake the normal EPBC assessments and approvals.

+8. I decided to grant the exemption under subsection 158(3) because I was satisfied that given the national emergency arising from the bushfires it was in the national interest that all of the provisions of Part 3 (other than sections 21, 22A, 24B, 24C, 24D, 24E, 27B and 27C) of the EPBC Act not apply in relation to the action described above.